 “Cathy nodded, “Thanks,” she headed to the lift.

-Cathy rose at seven, showered, dressed in clean clothes by the time she was ready to go down for breakfast; it was eight-fifteen.
+She rose at seven, showered, dressed in clean clothes.
+By the time she was ready to go down for breakfast; it was eight-fifteen.
 A couple sat together, having breakfast.
 Two men who looked to be businessmen sat by themselves.
 There were no other guests in the dining room.
 After breakfast, she went back to her room to get ready to go out.

 A young blonde-haired woman was at the reception desk when she returned to the lobby.
 “Do you know where Tinsbury manor is?”
 Cathy asked.